Causal machine learning methods and use of cross-fitting in settings with high-dimensional confounding: Doubly robust methods

 \subsection{Targeted Maximum Likelihood Estimation}

-In contrast to AIPW, after initial estimation of the outcome and exposure models, TMLE has a targeting or updating step, again with the purpose of correcting the bias of the g-computation estimator. \cite{Zheng2011} Using a procedure already well described in the literature (e.g., Schuler and Rose\cite{Schuler2017TargetedStudies}, Luque-Fernandez et al \cite{Luque-Fernandez2018}), the fitted exposure score model is used to obtain \emph{targeted} or updated predicted outcomes $\hat{E}^*_1(w)$ and $\hat{E}^*_0(w)$ for $X=1$ and $X=0$ respectively for each record, and these are used to estimate the ACE, with the estimator defined as
+In contrast to AIPW, after initial estimation of the outcome and exposure models, TMLE has a targeting or updating step, again with the purpose of correcting the bias of the g-computation estimator.
+Unlike AIPW, TMLE respects the bounds of the estimand’s parameter space. \cite{Zheng2011} TMLE can be implemented using a procedure already well described in the literature (e.g., Schuler and Rose\cite{Schuler2017TargetedStudies}, Luque-Fernandez et al \cite{Luque-Fernandez2018}), whereby the fitted exposure score model is used to generate a ``clever'' covariate.
+Using this, \emph{targeted} or updated predicted outcomes $\hat{E}^*_1(w)$ and $\hat{E}^*_0(w)$ are constructed for $X=1$ and $X=0$, respectively, for each record, and these are used to estimate the ACE, with the estimator defined as